RIOT-OS/rust-riot-wrappers/README.md

 Supported RIOT & Rust versions
 ------------------------------

-Currently, RIOT this crate targets the latest development version of RIOT.
+Currently, this crate targets the latest development version of RIOT.
 Support for the latest release is maintained on a best-effort basis.

 For most parts of this library, this crate requires a nightly version of Rust;